-Baxter Preserve is a 3 mile moderately trafficked loop trail located near North Salem, NY that features a lake.
-The trail is good for all skill levels offers a number of activity options.
+Baxter Preserve is a 1.9 mile moderately trafficked loop trail located near North Salem, New York that features a lake and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash